Safeguarding and Prevent Policy

 Extremism: the holding of extreme political or religious views e.g. animal welfare rights, environmentalists, EDL / white supremacy groups, anti-gay groups, Islam / Christian ideology.

-All employees are required to undertake mandatory e learning and face to face training, this provides employees with information on how to refer a concern using the Channel process.
+All employees are required to undertake mandatory e learning and face-to-face training, which provides employees with information on how to refer a concern using the Channel process.

 3. Female Genital Mutilation